 Perhaps the best sign that your baby is getting enough milk is his nappy out-put – what comes out must have gone in!

 Wees: you can expect your newborn to have at least 1 wet nappy on day one, 2 wet nappies on day two, 3 wet nappies on day three, up to 5 wet nappies on day five.
 After this, if your baby is having nothing but breast milk he should be having at least six very wet cloth nappies or five heavy, wet disposable nappies every day.

 If your baby is peeing only scarce amounts of concentrated urine, this means you will need to feed more often and you should check with your child health nurse or family doctor and call in a breastfeeding expert such as an IBCLC lactation Consultant to observe and help with your baby’s feeding.

 Poos: your breastfed baby’s bowel motions are also an important indicator that he is getting enough milk.
 At first your new-born will pass thick, black, sticky meconium, that is present in your baby’s gut before he is born.
 Although your breasts will produce small amounts of colostrum at first, as you milk ‘comes in’ this meconium will be passed and your baby’s bowel motions will transition from black to ‘greenish brown’ and then to mustard yellow in colour by day 4 or sooner.

-Pinky McKay is an IBCLC lactation consultant and best selling baby care author of Sleeping Like a Baby and Parenting by Heart.
-She is also the creator of Boobie Bikkies, all natural and organic cookies to boost energy and support a healthy milk supply.
+Pinky McKay is an IBCLC lactation consultant and best-selling baby care author of Sleeping Like a Baby and Parenting by Heart.
+She is also the creator of Boobie Bikkies, all natural and organic cookies to nourish you as you breastfeed your baby.
 If you have concerns about your milk supply, you can download Pinky’s FREE Ebook “Making More Mummy Milk,Naturally” HERE